-One of my favorite, not-so-boring workouts is repeat kilometers, or “Ks” in runner-speak.
+They’re also a nice moderately-long distance for playing with different purposes and strategies.
 Depending on the training focus of the athlete and where he or she is at in the training cycle, Ks can take many different forms and achieve a variety of different ends by manipulating paces, the number of repetitions and the recovery intervals in between.

 A close cousin of the tempo run, cruise intervals are essentially a sustained effort broken into smaller chunks with a short recovery period between repetitions.
 A bunch of one thousand meter reps are a great way to get in some lactate threshold work without totally destroying yourself.
 Cruise intervals are an effective early-season strength workout for 5K-10K runners and an excellent alternative to the tempo run for half marathoners and marathoners.

-Exactly as the name implies, these Ks are runs at goal race-pace with 1:00 recovery between reps.
+Exactly as the name implies, these Ks are runs at goal race-pace with a relatively short recovery between reps.
 This is a great workout to run about 10 days out from a goal 5K or 10K to give you the confidence that you’re ready to roll on race day.